idesis-gmbh/BareBrowser/app/_root/README.md

   existing window id is given, the command will be ignored.
 - If a window id is given and found, BareBrowser will first make the corresponding window the top most window of all BareBrowser windows.
 If the window also will be focused depends on the setting `FocusOnNewURL`.
-This is regardless of wether a URL was given or not, so instead of giving a URL you can also use a window id only to activate a BareBrowser window.
+This is regardless of whether a URL was given or not, so instead of giving a URL you can also use a window id only to activate a BareBrowser window.
 - If both URL and window id are omitted, BareBrowser just starts with a new window.
 If `SingleInstance` is set to `true` (see [Configuration](#configuration)) BareBrowser doesn't start,